elerihulme/surf-track/README.md

     + [Heroku](https://www.heroku.com/): the platform used to deploy the website.
     + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
     + [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
+    + [Google Fonts](https://fonts.google.com/): was used to provide fonts for the website.
+    + [favicon.io](https://favicon.io/): was used to create the favicon for the website.
     + [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
     + [PEP8](https://pep8.org/): was used to validate Python code for the website.